“How do I start making a side income??”

 - Camdy, a Malaysian gifts marketplace that welcomes unique/personalisable products to be retailed on their site.
 Psst, Camdy’s Facebook page is 100k people strong and sometimes promote their vendors on social media.
 Free to use unless you hit RM300 online sales that month, then you pay 10% commission fee.
 Read their FAQ for more info.

 - Carousell, a consumer to consumer marketplace for buying and selling new and secondhand goods.
 Free to use.

-- Shopee, a large eCommerce platform (probably doesn’t need any introduction).
+- Shopee, a large eCommerce platform (frankly it doesn’t need any introduction).
 Free to use.
-And they are running, until further notice, a free 5kg shipping program which will save you a lot of money as a seller.

 23. Start a Reselling Business

 If you are after bigger margins than affiliate marketing but you don’t want to dump in a bunch of money to start a side business, a reselling business might be for you.

 There are companies who put out reseller programs that you can sign up for, so that you can resell their products under your own business name or online shop.

 As with any kind of business, the entry costs vary among different reseller programs.
 So do the level of technicality and risks.